Central Coast, Peru: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and C. Be careful to get the correct type.
-Most adapters currently available are simply plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A and C. It's important that you pick the correct type.
+The majority of adapters currently available are simply plugs and require your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should work in most locations.

 Airplane phone mount